jrsawvel/Warbler/README.md

 > Online comments are broken.

 Everything is broken.
-The internet, the web, blogging, email, app development, etc.
+[The internet](http://sawv.org/2017/05/23/the-internet-is-not-broken.html), the web, [media](http://sawv.org/2016/11/30/yet-another-startup-that-will-fix-the-broken-media.html), blogging, email, app development, etc.

-I'm leery of a group's claim that something is broken when, naturally, that same org promotes their product to fix the problem.
+I'm leery of a group's claim that something is broken when, naturally, that same org promotes their products to fix the problem.

 In my opinion, online comments are not broken.
 I see online comments all the time, and they seem to be formatted well.
 What is broken?